 Dr. Spear has received Rotary Club prestigious Paul Harris Award and is a member of University of Waterloo Department of Science Fund Raising “Brain Trust” Campaign.

 Dr. Hatch has worked part time in clinical practice for over 20 years, and part time in research for over 15.
 She completed her optometry degree (1987) and Masters of Science (1994) at the University of Waterloo.
 She is an Assistant Professor in the Department of Ophthalmology at the University of Toronto, and has been involved in research projects at Toronto Western Hospital over the past 15 years.
-Dr. Hatch was an Associate Optometrist at Toronto Eye Clinic, and left the team in August 2022.
+Dr. Hatch was an Associate Optometrist at Toronto Eye Clinic, and left the team.
 Toronto Eye Clinic wishes the very best to her in all her endeavours.

 Dr. Kelly is a graduate of the University of Toronto School of Medicine.
 His ophthalmology training was at Mc Gill University at the Montreal General Hospital and the Montreal Children’s Hospital followed by a year’s Fellowship at The Institute of Ophthalmology and Moorefield’s Hospital in London England.
 Dr. Kelly is a fellow of the Royal College of Physicians and surgeons of Canada.
 His practice has been in Mississauga, associated with Trillium Health Centre since 1971.
 His practice has been general ophthalmology and for 18 years Dr. Kelly has been teaching medicine students and residents at Sunnybrook Health Sciences Centre in Toronto.